o19s/splainer-search/README.md

 });
 ```

-### Elasticsearch
+### Elasticsearch and OpenSearch

+__Note: For now, we have a set of `es*.js` files that support both search engines__

-Splainer-search also supports ES, using the same API, and passing the query DSL in the same way ES expects it:
+Splainer-search supports these search engines, using the same API, and passing the query DSL in the same way ES expects it:

 ```js
 var searcher = searchSvc.createSearcher(